 Finally, your makeup shades should complement the colors of your clothing for a cohesive and polished look.

 5. Not Taking Good Care of Your Skin

-Also keep in mind that male skin tends to be rougher than female skin (due to lower estrogen levels).
-That means good skin care is critical.
+Keep in mind that male skin tends to be rougher than female skin due to lower estrogen levels.
+This means that good skin care is critical.

 Care for your skin by using a gentle cleanser, moisturizing daily, using sunscreen, drinking lots of water, and getting enough sleep.

 Check out my previous article, How to Feminize Your Face Without Surgery, for more male to female makeup tips and techniques.